Shichimenchou/math4610/HW3/Problem4/frobNormMat.md

   	17.3205

-**Implementation/Code:** The following is the code for dotProd and the main function to run the method
+**Implementation/Code:** The following is the code for frobNormMat and the main function to run the method

 	#include <iostream>
 	#include <vector>